Listen to The Civic Leader Podcast for an audio version of this brief.

 At the state level in particular, states provide health insurance coverage for their respective state employees.
 In terms of the ACA marketplaces, 23 states have at least some control over their exchanges with either state-based, federally-supported, or partnership exchanges.

-Healthcare reform is a top issue going into the 2020 election.
 Proponents of centrally-planned government believe that the government should guarantee and subsidize universal coverage, consolidate providers into large organizations, and have experts manage federal spending in a way that drives efficiency throughout the healthcare system.
 Calls for “Medicare for All,” which would involve complete or majority control of the healthcare system by the government, have been making headlines in recent years.
 See more on Medicare for All below.

 Free-market advocates favor increasing competition to make insurance more affordable so that people will voluntarily buy it and introduce more market-based approach to consumption.
 They believe centralization does not improve efficiency, and that government should take a more modest role and allow a functioning market to emerge.
 This creates a closer relationship between the consumption and payment of health services, and empowers consumers within that market.
 The Department of Health and Human Services under the Trump Administration released a report in December 2018 detailing efforts to reform the healthcare system by expanding choice and competition for American citizens, including effort that revises an ACA guideline to give states more leeway over their individual insurance markets.